-Free porn blocker for Mac — what's actually free
+Free Safari porn blocker for Mac, and what else is free

 There are genuinely free ways to block porn on a Mac, and a couple that pretend to be free and are not.
 Here are the ones that are actually free, what each covers, and where a Mac is harder to lock down than a phone.